You want smart political talk without the meltdowns?

 This is embedded in Islam.

-Islam needs a reformation it's not the job of the United States of America to reform Islam but for us to protect ourselves from what is within Islam, jihad, sharia law, Dawa, we need to acknowledge and fight it so Ayan I think that's a great point you're making there a the acknowledgement of it.
+It's not the job of the United States of America to reform Islam, but for us to protect ourselves from what is within Islam, jihad, sharia law, dawah, we need to acknowledge and fight it.

 Here's a question for you.

-How important do you feel it is in this you know huge array of issues that are coming at them.
+How important do you feel it is in this, you know, huge array of issues that are coming at them?

-How important do you think this is in terms of um you know is this the most important and pressing national security issue that's facing the United States right now it is in a way the most important and pressing issue because the people who are engaged in this asymmetric warfare have no respect for human life.
+How important do you think this is in terms of, you know, is this the most important and pressing national security issue that's facing the United States right now?

-And I think it's key uh I think this week President elect Trump said he was going to annihilate ISIS.
+I think this week, President-elect Trump said he was going to annihilate ISIS.

 But ISIS is just one entity.

-You need to go after the ideology and that is a long long term war.
+You need to go after the ideology.

-Otherwise we're going to have to do what some of the people within the Obama administration were saying, which was we just have to learn to live with terror.
+Otherwise, we're going to have to do what some of the people within the Obama administration were saying, which was we just have to learn to live with terror.

 And I think that's the wrong approach.